Cosmetics Testing Debunked

 Warning: Some of the information on this page includes disturbing content.

 Horrific things have been done to animals for testing cosmetics and household products.
-It is estimated that globally around 500,000 animals suffer and die just for cosmetics each year.

 Toxicity testing

 Toxicity testing involves an attempt to poison the animal with the substance, to assess what negative effects it might have on that animal.
-Toxicity testing can be acute (happens over a short period) or chronic (happens over a long period).
-It can also be aimed at the offspring of the animal rather than the animal itself (reproductive toxicity).

-This can involve forcing the substance down the animal’s throat with a syringe, and they may experience diarrhea, convulsions, bleeding from the mouth, seizures, paralysis, and ultimately, death.
+These tests can involve forcing the substance down the animal’s throat with a syringe, and they may experience diarrhea, convulsions, bleeding from the mouth, seizures, paralysis, and ultimately, death.

 For dermal (skin) toxicity, the substance is instead applied to a shaved area of skin.
 Enough is applied to kill the animal via its toxic effects within two weeks.